 Choice of either medium or large size.
-Convenient top-open design offers easy access to the interior.
-Small sleeve to store iPad or tablet.
+The convenient top-open design offers easy access to the interior.
+Small sleeve to store an iPad or tablet.
 Made from durable polyester material.
 Handy zipper pockets and small interior compartments.

 Smaller than other options and doesn't have a laptop storage sleeve.

 Attractive backpack design that can accommodate a laptop in addition to a camera and numerous accessories.
 Compartment dividers keep items neatly organized.
 Features a side pocket for a tripod.
 Crafted of waterproof material that protects the contents of the bag.